Ryan-RH/MostOverlappedCoordinate-Circles/README.md

 WARNING:
 This code only finds the circles that have the most overlaps NOT the overlapped coordinate.
-Best method is to take the most overlapping circles, create a bounding box and using a smart convergence algorithm to find a coordinate that lies within the region.
+Best method is to take the most overlapping circles, create a bounding box and use a smart convergence algorithm to find a coordinate that lies within the region.
 Simultaneous equation solver would take too long to compute, rigid scanning would also take too long and possibly inaccurate, random sampling would take just as long.